PeteCookson/Wicka/README.md

 DEBUG = 'DEVELOPMENT' in os.environ
 ```

-### **Heroku Deployment**
+### **Render Deployment**
-- Go to the [Heroku](https://www.heroku.com/) website.
+- Go to the [Render](https://www.onrender/) website.
 Register for an account and click on "Create a new app".
-- Setup a Heroku app within the Heroku dashboard - Type in the app name and select region the click on create app.
+- Setup a Render app within the Render dashboard - Type in the app name and select region the click on create app.
-- In Heroku, in your app, click on "GitHub" to connect to your repository.
+- In Render, in your app, click on "GitHub" to connect to your repository.
 Type in the repository name as on GitHub.
 Click on "Connect".
 - Search for your repo (or sign in and connect GitHub account) and select this.
-- Then click "Hide Config Vars" in Heroku.
+- Then click "Hide Config Vars" in Render.
-- Go to the resources tab and search for Heroku Postgres.
+- Go to the resources tab and search for Render Postgres.
 Choose the “hobby dev - free” option and submit the order form.
 - On the `settings.py file`, you will need to comment out the 'SQLite and Postgres databases' section and uncomment the 'PostgreSQL Database' section. (this is temporary, nothing should be pushed/committed just yet).
-- Add the database URL from Heroku & migrate your models to the PostgreSQL database with:
+- Add the database URL from Render & migrate your models to the PostgreSQL database with:
     ```
     python3 manage.py migrate
     ```